 The Improvement and Innovation Plan (I&I Plan) is designed to summarize the onsite review and provide feedback about the strengths and areas for improvement in three key program areas; management, operations, and evaluation.
-This document will detail 3-4 priority areas for your program to focus on in the next 6-12 months.
+This document will detail 3-5 priority areas or action items for your program to focus on in the next 6-12 months.

 Within two weeks of submitting your NQMS assessment, MENTOR Minnesota staff will contact you to schedule a meeting to review your responses.
 The onsite visits are usually scheduled for between 3 and 4 weeks after the NQMS is submitted, depending on the alignment of the mentoring program and MENTOR Minnesota staff schedules.